 Code of Conduct

-The Selesti Group, and all companies within it, recognise that it has a responsibility to the economic, social and environmental aspect of its performance.
+The Definitive Agency Ltd (t/a Selesti), and all companies within it, recognise that it has a responsibility to the economic, social and environmental aspect of its performance.

 We are committed to reducing our environmental impact and continually improving our environmental performance as an integral part of our business strategy and operating methods.